topwaye/morse/README.md

 Devices are sources of round slices to be put into or gotten from the pond.

 Debug is a procedure of plugging in a battery and then pulling it out.

+MORSE memory layout is shown as follows:

++--h0--++--passive program--++--h1--++--passive program--++--program1--+

+Passive programs and programs unite together to read and write.

 topwaye@hotmail.com